Radish4649/Spotify-to-Karaoke/README.md

 4. Add your Authentication Token and Playlist ID to spotify.py. (see spotify.py for relevant link to auth token)
 5. Run main.py !

+## Known Issues
+- Error returned when a certain song uses characters that can't be written into notepad

 ## Notes
 This is my first python project!
 If you have any helpful tips/advice I would be more than happy to hear them.
 Please don't hesitate to contact me for any reason.